lululuyuanyuanyuanGe/3dvla-starvla_framework/README.md

 # StarVLA: A Lego-like Codebase for Vision-Language-Action Model Developing
-StarVLA is a modular and flexible codebase for developing Vision-Language Model (VLM) to Vision-Language-Action (VLA) models.
+StarVLA is a modular and flexible codebase for developing *Vision-Language Model (VLM) to Vision-Language-Action (VLA) models*.
-In StarVLA (also a pun on “start VLA” ),  each functional component (model, data, trainer, config, evaluation, etc.) follows a top-down, intuitive separation and high cohesion and low coupling principle, which enabling plug-and-play design, rapid prototyping, and independent debugging.
+In StarVLA (also a pun on “start VLA”),  each functional component (model, data, trainer, config, evaluation, etc.) follows a top-down, intuitive separation and high cohesion and low coupling principle, which enabling plug-and-play design, rapid prototyping, and independent debugging.
-The goal is to make VLA development as simple as building with Lego bricks—without modifying the global system—and to quickly integrate with a variety of benchmarks for validation.
+The goal is to make VLA development as simple as building with Lego bricks—without modifying the global system, and to quickly integrate with a variety of benchmarks for validation.

 ![](assets/starVLA_v1.png)